Marcennaji/HoldemCore/CONTRIBUTING.md

 ## 📂 Help needed for...

 * developing new UIs, or improving the existing ones (Flutter, Qt Widgets, Qt QML...)
-* adding new bot strategies
+* adding new bot strategies / improving existing ones
-* ...or any new feature that would be nice to have !
+* ...or any new feature you can think of, that would be nice to have !

 ---